w3f/research/docs/polkadot/networking/3-avail-valid.rst

 A3: Expected work load should be as balanced as possible under ideal conditions, and degrade reasonably under imperfect conditions e.g. network congestion.
 For example, every sender should send approximately (C-1) pieces, rather than some senders sending twice as many as others.

-A4: TODO: Protocols should not be easily spammable, or the spammers should be easily identifiable and punishable.
+A4: Protocols should not be easily spammable, or the spammers should be easily identifiable and punishable.

 Special considerations
 ~~~~~~~~~~~~~~~~~~~~~~